-Responsible allegation: An substantially novel allegation made in good faith, confidentially and without malice, that is based on facts which have not been the subject of a previous investigationallegation, and which falls within one or more breaches set out in Section 3 of this RCR FrameworkPolicy.
+Responsible allegation: An allegation that is based on facts which have not been the subject of a previous investigation, and which falls within Section 3 of this RCR Framework.

 Serious breach: In determining whether a breach is serious, the Agency will consider the extent to which the breach jeopardizes the safety of the public or brings the conduct of research into disrepute.
 This determination will be based on an assessment of the nature of the breach, the level of experience of the researcher, whether there is a pattern of breaches by the researcher, and other factors as appropriate.
 Examples of serious breaches may include: